OPEN CALL FOR THE COMMUNITY ART PROJECT “THE LAND WE CARRY”

 WHAT IS A “COMMUNITY ART PROGRAM”?

-It’s a creative interaction — through artistic or mixed media practices — between artists and participants, whether previously acquainted or not.
-Through this process, all participants become co-authors of a shared experience: of being together, playing, moving, creating sound or form, and making a collective artwork — with room for personal expression.
+It’s a creative interaction — through art or mixed media practices — within a group of artists and participants, whether they are previously acquainted or not.
+Through this process, all participants become co-authors of a shared experience: of being together, playing, moving, creating sound or form, and making a collective artwork.
+The process will allow personal expression.

 WHEN WILL I FIND OUT IF I’VE BEEN SELECTED?